gilch/hissp/docs/macro_tutorial.rst

    ...   'xSTAR_',
    ...   mul)

-And the params tuple doesn't actually have to be a tuple:
+And the params tuple doesn't technically have to be a tuple:

 .. code-block:: Text

    (.#L x (* x x))
    lambda x: x * x

-Symbols become strings which are iterables containing character strings.
+Symbols become strings at the Hissp level, which are iterables containing character strings.
 This only works because the variable name is a single character.
-Now we're the same length as Python.
+Now we're at the same length as Python.
+Let's make it even shorter.

-Given a tuple containing the *minimum* amount of information, we expand that into the necessary code using a macro.
+Given a tuple containing the *minimum* amount of information, we want expand that into the necessary code using a macro.

-Isn't there something extra here?
+Isn't there something extra here we could get rid of?
 With a compiler macro, we won't need the inject.

 The template needs to look something like
 ``(lambda <params> <body>)``.
+Try this definition.

 ..
 Lissp::